jangler/oracles-randomizer/README.md

 **Q: Are you going to make a randomizer for Oracle of Ages too?**

 A: Maybe, but not until the Seasons randomizer is reasonably feature-complete (as i see it).
-Ages also has some big sequence breaks and the Crescent Island trading sequence, which would both be tricky to account for in the logic unless they're just removed.
+Ages also has some big sequence breaks and Crescent Island, which would both be tricky to account for in the logic unless they're just removed.